The Superior Hiking Trail crosses over 80 different private properties, in addition to hundreds of parcels of public land.

 - We provide at least two trail inspections per year by SHTA staff and/or trained volunteers.

 - We maintain all signs along the Trail corridor and will post private property signs at landowner’s request.

-- We close the trail over private lands for the entirety of firearms deer season – every Trail access point is posted as closed and closures are highlighted on our Trail Conditions page, on social media, and in press releases.
+- We close the Trail over private lands for the entirety of firearms deer season – every Trail access point is posted as closed and closures are highlighted on our Trail Conditions page, on social media, and in several SHTA publications.